Sure can't complain about the incredible views around us this morning. Amazing!

 Blueberry Lake and mountains

 The descent is long and steep.
-The poles along the highway are to guide the snow clearing crews in winter.
+The poles along the highway guide the snow clearing crews in winter.

 Descending towards Valdez from the Thompson Pass